 How are apprenticeships funded?

-Apprenticeships in the UK are primarily funded through the Growth and Skills Levy, an initiative designed to help businesses bring in new talent and develop existing employees.
+The main way to fund an apprenticeship in the UK is through the Growth and Skills Levy, a government scheme designed to help businesses hire apprentices and upskill existing team members.

 Apprentices do not pay tuition fees themselves, and earn a regular salary, making an apprenticeship an attractive alternative to other higher education options.
-Learn more about how apprenticeship funding works and where to get started.

-Is your business eligible for apprenticeship funding?
+Is my business eligible for apprenticeship funding?

 What is the Growth and Skills Levy?